Little Italy, Manhattan: History

 Before 2004, several upscale businesses entered the northern portion of the area between Houston and Kenmare Street.
 Tonelli said, "Real-estate prices zoomed, making it even tougher for the old-timers—residents and businesspeople alike—to hang on."
 After the September 11 attacks in 2001, areas below Houston Street were cut off for the rest of the fall of 2001.
 The San Gennaro feast, scheduled for September 13, was postponed.
 Business from the Financial District dropped severely, due to the closure of Park Row, which connected Chinatown and the Civic Center; as a result, residents in Little Italy and Chinatown suffered.
-Tonelli said the post-9/11 events "strangely enough, ended up motivating all these newfangled efforts to save what's left of the old neighborhood."
+Tonelli said the post-9/11 events "strangely enough, ended up motivating all these newfangled efforts to save what's left of the old neighborhood".

-In 2004 Tonelli said "Today, Little Italy is a veneer—50 or so restaurants and cafés catering to tourists, covering a dense neighborhood of tenements shared by recent Chinese immigrants, young Americans who can't afford Soho, and a few remaining real live Italians."
+In 2004 Tonelli said, "Today, Little Italy is a veneer—50 or so restaurants and cafés catering to tourists, covering a dense neighborhood of tenements shared by recent Chinese immigrants, young Americans who can't afford Soho, and a few remaining real live Italians."
 This sentiment has also been echoed by Italian culture and heritage website ItalianAware.
-The site has called the dominance of Italians in the area "relatively short-lived."
+The site has called the dominance of Italians in the area "relatively short-lived".
 It attributes this to the quick financial prosperity many Italians achieved, which allowed them to leave the cramped neighborhood for areas in Brooklyn and Queens.
 The site also goes on to state that the area is currently referred to as Little Italy more out of nostalgia than as a reflection of a true ethnic population.

 In 2010, Little Italy and Chinatown were listed in a single historic district on the National Register of Historic Places.
 Little Italy, by this point, was shrinking rapidly.

+Foods and traditions that were invented in Little Italy include sausage and peppers and the rainbow cookie.
+In addition, the Italian-American Christmas Eve tradition of the Feast of the Seven Fishes originated in Little Italy back in the late 1800s.